 Landis Partner Network

-The Landis Center hosts two networking events for community-engaged organizations, faculty, and staff each academic year.
+• The Landis Center hosts two networking events for community-engaged organizations, faculty, and staff each academic year.
 These events provide a casual, minimally structured environment in which folks can meet, share ideas, and build a community of trust and social activity with other civic-minded individuals.
+Join our invitation list!

-Who can apply?
+Who can submit proposals?

 March 15 (for initiatives occurring June–August)